joey3001/testGhPages/README.md

 ## Known Bugs

 1. For readability, the project rounds results that are displayed to the user to the nearest whole number.
+2. Only whole numbers can be entered for the user's age.

 ## Support and contact details